Merkoba/Hue/README.md

 >db.dropDatabase()

-If you're going to use text ads, create a json file called text_ads.json at the root (default location and name, this can be changed), which consists of an array of strings.
+If you're going to use text ads, create a json file called text_ads.json in /data (default name and location, this can be changed), which consists of an array of strings.
 For example: ["Ad #1", "Ad #2", "Ad #3"]

 # Configuration